godotengine/godot-website/collections/_article/godot-engine-reaches-2-0-stable.md

 #### New tool layout

 In Godot, tools appear contextually when a given node or resource is selected.
-This makes the UI flow fast and removes large part of the need to maually organize panel layouts.
+This makes the UI flow fast and removes large part of the need to manually organize panel layouts.

 This aspect of Godot was also improved in 2.0 with the introduction of a new bottom panel.
-On it, contextual editors can make a tidy appareance.
+On it, contextual editors can make a tidy appearance.
 Some of the editors are also always shown with persistent buttons:

 * Output console
 * Debugger